Types of Head Injuries at Work

 A head injury is a serious injury that requires constant monitoring to prevent the condition from worsening and is much more serious than a cut or bruise on your head.
 “Head injury” generally refers to a Traumatic Brain Injury (TBI).
 A concussion is the most common example of a TBI.

-Anyone who is a fan of football probably has an idea of how dangerous a concussion can be.
+Anyone who is a football fan probably knows how dangerous a concussion can be.
 Repeated concussions can be especially dangerous, and sometimes are contributing causes of former football players’ deaths.

 Closed and Open Head Injuries